drkmenon/myblog/content/posts/vaccination_experience.md

-Sharing a great vaccination experience
+I am fortunate enough to receive the COVID19 vaccine on 23/1/21.
+Here I am sharing a great vaccination experience I had and I will be regularly updating the document, watching for any vaccine related adverse reactions and potential period of immunity.
 <!--more-->

 ## What is Covishield?